leonardomlouzas/GoldenSapling/README.md

 ## Setup

+### DB

+Create a sqlite database with the following information:

+- table names should be map names and will be added in the .env for the bot interaction.
+- table fields should contain `ID` as an auto-increment primary key, `player_name` as a text field and `time_score` as an integer field.

+### BOT

 0. Make sure you have Go and a C compiler installed on your machine.
 1. Clone the repository.
 2. Remove the `.example` from the `.env` file in the root directory and add your environment variables.